fairtracks/fairtracks.net/content/standards/s01-fairtracks.md

 *FAIRtracks* is a draft standard for genomic track metadata that adheres closely to the [FAIR principles](https://www.go-fair.org/fair-principles/) (that research data should be Findable, Accessible, Interoperable, and Reusable).
-FAIRtracks is implemented as a set of JSON Schemas organised around a set of main object types:
+FAIRtracks is implemented as a set of JSON Schemas organized around a set of main object types:
 * track collections
 * studies
 * experiments